Definitions of Sustainability: A to Z Guide on Sustainability

 Tackling Scope 3 emissions

 These are emissions that companies are not directly responsible for.
 They include emissions from a company's supply chain and are not produced directly by the company.
 Strong collaboration across the entire value chain is essential to curb this problem.
-However, many businesses struggle with managing Scope 3 emissions, which often leads to the exclusion of this emission category in sustainability reporting.
+But, many organisations struggle with managing Scope 3 emissions, which often leads to the exclusion of this emission category in sustainability reporting.

 Inconsistent Reporting Standards

-Despite all these, companies must act now.
+Despite all these challenges, companies must act now.
 There is value at stake in meeting new customer demands, accessing capital and managing risk.
 Many examples of climate solutions and mitigation efforts show how companies are working to achieve their sustainability goals.

 KnowESG_How to overcome business sustainability challenges